egonbraun/flatplan/README.rst

         }
     }

 As you can see this recursive nature of the plan can get quite ugly if you use a lot of modules and submodules.
-When you run flatplan will then extract all resources and providers and output something like this:
+After, flatplan process this file we will get:

 .. sourcecode::